angular/angular/contributing-docs/commit-message-guidelines.md

 # Commit Message Format

-*This specification is inspired by and supersedes the [AngularJS commit message format][angularjs-commit-message-format].*

 We have very precise rules over how our Git commit messages must be formatted.
 This format leads to **easier to read commit history**.